chromice/order.less/README.md

 ##### Usage

-These mixins are available only if you defined baseline offset using a font definition:
+These mixins are available only if you defined primary baseline using a font name:

 ```less
 @helvetica-font-family: 'Helvetica', sans-serif;